penumbra-zone/penumbra/deployments/README.md

 # Penumbra deployments

 This directory contains config management logic for managing Penumbra networks.
-As of 2022Q4, prior to mainnet, Penumbra Labs runs two (2) discrete networks:
+As of 2023Q1, prior to mainnet, Penumbra Labs runs three (3) discrete networks:

   * "testnet", updated approximately weekly
   * "testnet-preview", updated on every push to `main` in the repo
+  * "devnet", updated ad-hoc to serve as a sandbox debugging environment

 Those networks each have their own genesis and knowledge of peers.
 The networks are completely separate.